monkvision/monkjs/packages/common/README/STATE_MANAGEMENT.md

 ## CreatedOneImage Action
 This action can be dispatched after an image has beencreated and uploaded to the API.
 The payload of this action should contain the details about the image that has been created, as well as the ID of the inspection.
+You can also start by creating a local image (with a custom local ID), and then update this image when the API has returned the actual ID of the image.
+To do so, re-dispatch another time the same action, but with the new Id and the property `localId` in the payload containing the previous ID assigned to the image when it was created locally.

 ```typescript
 import { MonkResetStateAction, MonkActionType } from '@monkvision/common';